Azure/portaldocs/portal-sdk/generated/top-onboarding.md

 * If your **extension is already onboarded** to either Dogfood or Public clouds and **need to onboard to other environments/clouds** in Portal, you can **skip this meeting** and go directly to the [Onboarding requirements](#onboarding-requirements) section.

 <a name="phase-1-onboarding-kickoff-meeting-who-needs-these-meetings"></a>
-### who needs these meetings
+### Who needs these meetings

-* If you have scenarios that do NOT use ARM RP(Resource Provider)or do NOT belong to Azure or need a customized experiences in Portal, you are recommended to setup a meeting a with the Azure portal onboarding team.
+* If you have scenarios that do NOT use ARM RP(Resource Provider) or do NOT belong to Azure or need a customized experiences in Portal, you are recommended to setup a meeting a with the Azure portal onboarding team.

-* If you are planning to host an Internal only service or a 3rd party service or a non-Microsoft owned service, you must schedule a meeting with the onboarding team to get the required approvals and then start onboarding.
+* If you are planning to host an internal only service or a 3rd party service or a non-Microsoft owned service, you must schedule a meeting with the onboarding team to get the required approvals and then start onboarding.

 * If you have scenarios that do NOT require a full fledged extension and plan to surface your existing web interface through Azure portal, you can send a meeting invite to Azure portal onboarding team.